Kazhdan--Lusztig cells of $\mathbf{a}$-value 2 in $\mathbf{a}(2)$-finite Coxeter systems: Kazhdan--Lusztig Cells via Stubs

 \end{remark}

-As usual, \cref{thm:cellParameterization} and \cref{thm:CellViaDecomp} have obvious analogs which hold by symmetry.
+As usual, Theorem \ref{thm:cellParameterization} and Theorem \ref{thm:CellViaDecomp} have obvious left-handed analogs which hold by symmetry.
 First, for every right $\la(2)$-stub $x'$, the left upper star closure $L_{x'}$ of $x'$ must be identical with the left cell that contains $x'$; moreover, we have $W_2=\sqcup_{x'\in\cals'(W)}L_{x'}$ where $\cals'(W)$ is the set of all right stubs in $W_2$.
 Second, for each right stub $x'\in \cals'(W)$, the left cell $L_{x'}$ consists precisely of all $\la(2)$-elements $w$ that admit a right stub decomposition of the form $w=z\cdot x'$.
-It is also possible to describe left cells in $W_2$ via left stubs: for every $w\in \sw$, \cref{rmk:stubRemarks1}.(1) and \cref{prop:Facts}.(4) imply that
+It is also possible to describe left cells in $W_2$ via left stubs: for every $w\in \sw$, Remark \ref{rmk:stubRemarks1}.(1) and Proposition \ref{prop:Facts}.(4) imply that where $R_w\inverse=\{x\inverse: x\in R_w\}$, because both sets can be described as the left cell containing $w\inverse$.
+We can now label the 0-cells in $W_2$ with pairs of left stubs: